docker-mailserver/docker-mailserver/docs/content/faq.md

 #### How can I manage my custom SpamAssassin rules?

-Antispam rules are managed in `docker-data/dms/config/spamassassin-rules.cf`.
+Anti-spam rules are managed in `docker-data/dms/config/spamassassin-rules.cf`.

 #### What are acceptable `SA_SPAM_SUBJECT` values?